netherphp/standards/README.md

 ## General Standards

 * PascalCaseAllTheThings except:
-* UPPERCASE for boolean constants.
+* UPPERCASE for boolean constants (TRUE, FALSE) and NULL.
 * Tabs for indenting.
 * \n for new lines.
 * explicit "return" at end of functions.